nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **Target user profile**:

 * NUS Student
-* has a lot of projects
+* has a lot of projects and modules
 * can type fast
-* wants to track productivity
-* wants to track workload
+* wants to track productivity and workload

-**Value proposition**: Allows NUS students to manage their tasks and schedule faster than a typical mouse/GUI driven app
+**Value proposition**: Allows NUS students to manage their tasks and visualize their workload and productivity.

 ### User stories